The Fairytale Republic of San Marino: Italy’s Mountaintop Microstate

 The Museum is home to artifacts related to San Marino’s founder Saint and the Republic’s history.
 The St. Francis Museum, built in 1361, houses a collection of paintings and frescoes.

-For just 11 euros, visitors can purchase a “Combined Museum Pass” that allows entry to all of the above sights which can easily be seen in a single day.
+For just 11 euros, you can purchase a “Combined Museum Pass” that allows entry to all of the above sights which can easily be seen in a single day.

 Visiting times for all are 9:00am-5:00pm daily.